anowell/chess-proof/README.md

 c3 b5 a7 c8 e7 f5 h4 g6 f8 d7 b8 c6 e5 c4 a3 b1
 ```

+I made no attempt to find solutions that didn't start with `1.
+Nc3 b5  2.
+Nxb5 Nf6  3.
+Nxa7 Ne4  4.
+Nxc8` though it's clear that there are many transpositions.
+For example, `1.
+Nc3 b5  2.
+Nxb5` transposes into `1.
+Na3 b5  2.
+Nxb5` which immediately doubles the number of solutions and knight paths that I found.

 ### Other possible explorations:

 - I chose the `b1` knight because a lot of my early `g1` knight attempts caused a check that made it harder to solve.
 Are there more solutions with the `b1` knight or the `g1` knight moving?
 - Are there any solutions where both white knights move?
 This would require both black knights landing on `b1` and `g1` to ensure every move is still a capture.
 - Are there large clasess of legal black moves we can rule out as viable for getting to either a solution, or to unique knight paths?
+- Can we efficiently identify transpositions to avoid recalculating lines?